open-simulation-platform/libcosim/README.md

 `build`.
 Note, however, that it may be located anywhere and be called anything you like.

-From the cse-core source directory, create and enter the build directory:
+From the libcosim source directory, create and enter the build directory:

     mkdir build
     cd build